hamidur0x/py_web_with_streamlit/README.md

 Follow these steps to run the app on your machine:

-### 1. Open a terminal and navigate to the project folder:
+### 1. Open a terminal and then write those commands:

 ```bash
 git clone https://github.com/hamidur0x/py_web_with_streamlit.git